 ANA has implemented a page limit of 150 total pages for applications submitted in response to this FOA.
-The page limitation excludes the required forms, assurances, and certifications listed in this section.
+The page limitation excludes the required forms, the Objective Work Plan (OWP), assurances, and certifications listed in this section.
 The one-page Project Summary is also excluded from the page limitation.
 The business plan is no longer exempt from the page limit.